kodekloudhub/community-faq/docs/how-tos/README.md

 This section contains mini how-tos to diagnose or fix common issues found in some self-setup instructions in our courses

-* VirtualBox
+# VirtualBox

 * [Fix Networking for CentOS 7](./virtualbox/networking-osboxes-centos7.md) (Ansible Beginners, DevOps Prerequisite courses)

+# Apple Silicon

+* [Install VMware Fusion](./apple-silicon/vmware-fusion.md) - Fusion Player is a type-2 hypervisor for Apple Silicon.
+It does the same job as VirtualBox (which is incompatible with Apple Silicon).